harrythepuppet/Obsidian-1/Shadowdark(my world)/world/Cities(Posts).md

-Cities can be defined by their sizes(or by sizes of )
+Cities can be defined by their sizes(means how much districts are there)